 Da Mariano is known for its la Procidana cake This is a caprese-style dessert that is made with white chocolate and the juice and rind of local lemons.

 Where: Via Marina di Corricella, 88, 80079 Procida NA, Italy

 La Lampara is a wonderful choice if you are seeking lunch with a view.
-The restaurant’s location above Corricella Bay means that you can enjoy sweeping views across the marina as you tuck into your food.
-Seafood lovers will enjoy the delicacies prepared with the fresh catches of the day.
+The restaurant’s location above Corricella Bay means that you can enjoy incomparable birdeye views of the marina as you tuck into your food.

 Where: Via Marina di Corricella, 62, 80079 Procida NA, Italy